lop9940/markdown_deliverable/P01_test.md

     P04([pTest4])

     D01[/dTest1/]
-    click D01 "D01_dTest1.md" "This is a tooltip for a link" D02[/dTest2/]
+    click D01 "https://www.github.com" "This is a link" D02[/dTest2/]
-    click D02 "D01_dTest1.md" "Open this in a new tab" _blank D03[/dTest3/]
+    click D02 "D01_dTest1.md"
+    D03[/dTest3/]
     click D03 "https://www.github.com" "This is a tooltip for a link" D04[/dTest4/]